 Behaviour, socioeconomic background, policy and austerity

-We hope to cover a number of important issues.
+We cover a number of important issues.
 Why do some people lead healthier and longer lives than others?
 What difference does socioeconomic background make?
 Do differences in income or education level matter more?
 What part has austerity or changes in peoples’ behaviour played?
 How have all of these factors contributed to how long or healthy our lives are in the UK and how do we compare with other countries?